tripack45/VE490-Approximate-Computing/week6.md

 The process of searching contains branch eliminations and estimating.
 A lot of assumptions are related to the "error" of a decomposition.
 Thus it will be worth while to model the idea of "decomposition" and "error" more carefully.

+### Decomposition
+*This section requires refinement*
+In principle there many more ways of breaking down a parent node search space.
+But we would want to limit the break-done only to those "Decomposable" ones.
+In particular, we would like to make statments like "All trees in the set of this node can be composite from this node".
+Thus we would like to associate with every node a boolean function.

+### Error Estimation
 We first define what an error is, using the usual diffintion.
 Assuming function $f$ and $g$ are defined on the same set $X$, then the error of the function, denote as $E[f, g]$:
 $$
 E[f, g] = \text{card} \{x \in X  : f(x)\neq g(x)\}